Madan-26/VNGO/images/README.md

 1. **Clone the Repository**:

 2. **Environment Setup**:
+   - Ensure you have PHP installed on your system.
    - Create a virtual environment (optional but recommended).
-- Install dependencies: `pip install -r requirements.txt` (for Python) or `npm install` (for JavaScript).
+   - Install any necessary PHP dependencies (if applicable).
+   - Install web server software (e.g., Apache, Nginx) and configure it to serve PHP files.

 3. **Database Setup**:
+   - Install and set up MariaDB or MySQL on your server.
-- Create a database and configure the connection settings.
+   - Create a database for the project.
-- Run migrations: `python manage.py migrate` (for Python) or setup your database for JavaScript.
+   - Configure the connection settings in your PHP code (usually in a configuration file).

 4. **Configuration**:
-- Create a `.env` file and configure environment variables (e.g., API keys, database settings).
+   - Create a `.env` file for storing environment variables.
+   - Configure environment variables, including database connection details and any API keys required.

 5. **Run the Application**:
-- Start the development server: `python manage.py runserver` (for Python) or your preferred method for JavaScript.
+   - Start your PHP development server or configure your web server to serve the PHP files.

 6. **Access the Application**:
-- Open your web browser and navigate to `http://localhost:8000` (or your specified port).
+   - Open your web browser and navigate to the appropriate URL, typically `http://localhost:8000` (or your specified port).

-## Usage
-[Include usage instructions here.
-How to use the platform as an NGO, volunteer, or administrator.]

 ## Contributing
 We welcome contributions from the community.
 If you'd like to contribute to the project, please follow these steps: